Takayuki Yagami: Reception

+Critical response

 Critical response to Takayuki Yagami has been generally positive.
 GamesRadar+ considered Yagami's character one of the biggest differences between Judgment and the Yakuza games, highlighting Yagami's different worldview; the reviewer praised Yagami because he stands out both physically and mentally.
 RPGamer and IGN called Yagami a likable hero and considered his character arc the best part of the game, In regards to the way Judgment was translated by Sega, Matteo Fabbretti from Translation Matters noted that the localization of the game makes a major contrast between Yagami's and Kaito's dialogues.
 In the English version, Yagami retains the Japanese honorifics the Yakuza series is known for while Kaito instead comes with an idea of scepticism.
 GamingBolt and HardcoreGamer in particular praised Yagami's fighting styles, considering one of the best executed in gaming as well as Heat sequences.

 Yagami's role in Lost Judgment was praised by Destructoid for giving new parts of his personality that are developed in the narrative.
 In particular Inverse enjoyed the dynamics between Yagami and supporting character Kyoko Amasawa when interacting in the school.
 RPGFan found Yagami's time dealing with high school students in Lost Judgment as one of the best side stories in ever developed by Sega due to the multiple tactics employed by the protagonist to work out with teenagers which serves as a major contrast to the dark main narrative of the game.
 Screenrant acclaimed Lost Judgment Yagami as "The Perfect RGG Hero", finding him superior to Kasuga and Kiryu for his heroic deeds, social life and lack of relationship with corrupted people as his only yakuza friends left it in favor of other jobs.
 Yagami was also praised for his sympethetic personality which allows him to easily make more friends during his job.
-In the book Globalization and Sense-Making Practices, Yagami was compared with Kasuga due to how both possess a complex sense of morality despite the differences in style between the two Judgment games and the Like a Dragon games that were released after Yakuza 6 while drawing parallels about the handling of bullying heavily explore in Persona 5 which Yagami also tries to solve in Lost Judgment.
-Jacqueline Roshman from Dalarna University noted that the translation in Lost Judgment also tries being faithful to the original Japanese version with Yagami often being called "Yagami-shi" with the honorifics referring to his status as a detective while others kept focused on to properly change Yagami's impoliteness while interacting with Kuwana or when talking in a friendly manner with Kaito.
 CBR regarded Yagami's interaction with the Profession Arc as one of the best ones from the game as it delves on the message. of community and forgiveness.